 These other symptoms can accompany bleeding at any point during your pregnancy.
 But again, it’s very important that you contact your healthcare provider if you are experiencing any sort of bleeding, regardless of whether you’re experiencing other symptoms.

 Treatment for Bleeding During Pregnancy

-In most cases, bleeding is treatable, but how it will be treated depends on your doctor’s diagnosis.
+In most cases, bleeding during pregnancy is treatable, but how it will be treated depends on your doctor’s diagnosis.
 Many doctors strongly insist that an expectant mother should avoid stress during her pregnancy and get enough fluids, rest, and nutrition every day.

-As gross as this may sound, it’s important that you track the amount of blood loss by looking at pads or panty liners.
+As unpleasant as this may sound, it’s important that you track the amount of blood loss by looking at pads or panty liners.
 Bringing these items with you (yes, used) to your doctor’s appointment can help your doctor diagnose you more quickly.